allen-woods/data-bridge/README.md

 13. Save the song project where you would like, then close the file and open a new blank project.
 14. Navigate to **Preferences > General** and set the template song project you saved in step 13 as your default template for new projects.

+---

 ## Basic Usage

-Upon successful installation, simply load a stock device and lock its dedicated control surface to it from the `Raveshaper` list of surfaces.
+Upon successful installation, simply load a stock device and lock its dedicated control surface to it from the `DataBridge` list of surfaces.
 >**NOTE:** If the lock option isn't available, you will need to select _Disable Master Keyboard_ first.

 Once this initial surface is locked, you can bind its outputs to any other rack unit by selecting them from the list when assigning **Remote Overrides**.